Text formatting

 Many terms at Unity have multiple contexts, including the UI and the API.
 It's important to use the appropriate font for the context to avoid confusion.
 Use the following guidelines to help you decide which font to use in different situations:

-• When you discuss a idea in a general sense, use the generic term with no formatting.
+- When you discuss an idea in a general sense, use the generic term with no formatting.

-• When you discuss a term in the context of the API, use monospace font.
+- When you discuss a term in the context of the API, use monospaced font.

 Bold text